MadPonyInteractive/MadQt/docs/add_plugins.md

 ***

 #### STEP 6 - ADD YOUR PLUGIN
-Just like we did in STEP 3, create a folder in your system using the same name as the one you used for your widget and place all necessary files in it.
+Create a folder in your system using a similar or same name as the one you used for your widget and place all necessary files in it.

-Remember in our case we used "hover_text_button"
+In our case we used "hover_text_button"

 - hover_text_button
     - htbuttonplugin.py